ropensci-review-tools/ropensci-review-tools/docs/roreviewapi/functions/collate_editor_check.md

-# `collate_editor_check`

-Collate list of checks to single concatenated character string
+# Collate list of checks to single concatenated character string

 ## Description

 Collate list of checks to single concatenated character string

 ## Usage